Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Tokenization

 **Explanation:**
-"Anonymizing" removes identifiers; does not check integrity.
+Anonymizing removes identifiers; does not check integrity.
-"Obfuscation" hides data; does not verify integrity.
+Obfuscation hides data; does not verify integrity.
-"Hashing" is correct.
+Hashing is correct.
 Hash functions produce digests to verify that data has not been altered.
-"Tokenization" replaces sensitive data with tokens; does not check integrity.
+Tokenization replaces sensitive data with tokens; does not check integrity.

 ---